antiboredom/automating-video/python-basics.md

 # Python Basics

-Here's a very quick intro to Python.
+Here's a very quick intro to Python, mostly aimed at covering things I show the in examples folder.
 If you're interested in learning more, I recommend Zed Shaw's [Learn Python the Hard Way](https://learnpythonthehardway.org/book/).

 ## Hello World